 The Denigration of the Bible and Sola Scriptura

 One of the biggest issues of this movement is their denial of one of the bedrock doctrines of the Reformation and evangelical Christianity: Sola Scriptura, or Scripture Alone.
-Sola Scriptura is the notion that the Bible is the revealed will of God and all that is necessary for faith (all teachings are contained within the Bible) and practice (the things we need to govern our church and everyday life).
+Sola Scriptura is the teaching that the Bible is the revealed will of God and all that is necessary for faith (all teachings are contained within the Bible) and practice (the things we need to govern our church and everyday life).
 For an excellent explanation of this by Dr. Greg Bahnsen go here: (http://www.christiantruth.com/articles/bahnsen.html).
-Basically, God does not need to give us anymore revelation, and this was first used in the Reformation against the Roman Catholic church that said we needed their traditions and clergy, but now it is under attack by IHOP.
-They might say they believe in it, but their actions outright deny it.

-When people from IHOP make decisions, they do not use the Bible as the only revealed revelation from God because they supposedly still get direct revelations from Him.
+When people from IHOP make decisions, they do not use the Bible as the final revelation from God because they supposedly still get direct revelations from Him.
 They deny this very doctrine that defines the protestant and evangelical faith.
 Sadly, this is rampant at IHOP.

 Indexed as a Cult by Multiple Ministries

 There are certainly many different theological distinctives in the Christian church, and many of us do differ.
 However, we do not go so far as to label each other cults or heretics.
 On the other hand, IHOP has been labeled dangerous, cultic, false, and heretical by many ministries, former members, apologetic groups, and Godly men.
 In fact, other charismatic Christians have stood up to oppose them as well.
 A small listing of these groups include: